 I headed to the event during the beginning of what is now referred to as the “Arctic Blast” of 2015.
 As you might guess, traveling from southwest Colorado to anywhere during inclement weather leads to travel delays.
-I missed the opening day of field-testing.
-I was disappointed because I really wanted to knock some waterfowl out of the air.
+I missed the opening day of field testing.
+I was disappointed because I wanted to knock some waterfowl out of the air.

-I arrived at Kruger Farms, in Starbuck, Minn., in the middle of the following day, and shortly thereafter a group of writers came in, shivering from a frigid morning hunt and talking about frostbitten cheeks and frozen toes.
+I arrived at Kruger Farms in Starbuck, Minn., in the middle of the following day.
+Shortly after that, a group of writers came in, shivering from a frigid morning hunt and talking about frostbitten cheeks and frozen toes.
 It’s a rare occasion, but for a moment, I felt thankful to have had a … (CLICK HERE to read about the Remington V3 at Women’s Outdoor News)